Best Black Friday Fitness Equipment Deals See Deals

 The competition-style adjustable kettlebell follows the same principle of competitive pricing and durable quality.
 The BoS Adjustable Kettlebell has a strong steel outer shell and is loaded with iron plates on the inside.
 The kettlebell ranges from 12 kilograms to 20.5 kilograms—or about 26 pounds to 45 pounds.
 Additionally, you can purchase an expansion kit to raise the maximum weight to 32 kilograms, or 70 pounds.

-A close look at someone holding up the Bells of Steel Adjustable Kettlebell.
+Woman holding the handle of a Bells of Steel Adjustable Kettlebell

 Another great feature of the kettlebell is the microloading.
 Although the base kettlebell replaces eight typical kettlebell weights, you can have 18 total weight adjustments, as the smallest weight increment is 0.5 kilograms—just over 1 pound.
 With the expansion weights, you have a massive 41 adjustments you’re able to make.
 This can be great for beginners who want to slowly progress the weights in their kettlebell training.